Parts, Warehousing, Logistics and Distribution: Citation (Foundation)

 Students will require appropriate steel-toed safety shoes or boots.

-Upon successful completion of this program, students are eligible to receive a Citation in Parts, Warehousing, Logistics & Distribution.
+Upon successful completion of this program, students are eligible to receive a Citation in Parts, Warehousing, Logistics and Distribution.

 KPU will report your in-school technical training completion information to the Industry Training Authority (ITA) in order for the ITA to determine credit towards your designated apprenticeship.